I Tried Every Malayalam Voice Typing App So You Don't Have To

 Which app is best for Malayalam voice typing?

-Based on our testing with 3 Kerala dialects, MindLink AI offers the best accuracy (99%) and dialect support.
-For a free option, Google Voice Typing is decent at 92% accuracy but has time limits and dialect issues.
+Based on our testing, MindLink AI offers the best accuracy (99%) and dialect support.
+For a free option, Google Voice Typing is decent but has limitations with dialects and time.

 Is Google Voice Typing good for Malayalam?

 It's acceptable for short messages (92% accuracy) but struggles with Malabar and Thrissur dialects.
-It also stops after ~60 seconds, making it unsuitable for long-form content like documents or articles.
+It also stops after ~60 seconds, making it unsuitable for long content.

 Does Otter.ai work for Malayalam?

-No. Otter.ai is designed for English and achieved only 60% accuracy in our Malayalam tests.
-It's not worth the $16.99/month subscription for Malayalam users.
+No, not really.
+Otter.ai is designed for English and achieved only 60% accuracy in our Malayalam tests.
+It's not worth the $16.99/month for Malayalam users.

 Which voice typing app handles Kerala dialects best?